Guidelines for students travelling overseas

 Available for students travelling for official university business, where your travel is funded by the University or another official source.

 Please read the Funded Travel Insurance Terms and Conditions for more information and to see if you are eligible:

 2) Students travelling on official university activity registered and approved on Via TRM

 Available for travel registered and approved on the Via TRM system.

-This does not include 360° Auckland Abroad Exchanges of a semester length or longer.
+This does not include 360° International Exchanges of a semester length or longer.
 Students travelling on this programme are required to purchase insurance separately.

 Please read the Via TRM Student Travel Insurance Terms and Conditions for more information and to see if you are eligible:

 Travel insurance for other student travel